soupi/learn-haskell-blog-generator/src/04-markup.md

 Otherwise, it will only produce the .o and .hi files.
 ```

-Which we will, eventually, want to convert into this (modulo formatting) HTML:
+which we will, eventually, convert into this (modulo formatting) HTML:

 ```html
 <h1>Compiling programs with ghc</h1>